Slow Travel In A Fast-Paced World

 In true Unsettled form, I’m trying to apply what I’ve learned while traveling to my life when I am a little more settled.
 Like millions of others, I find that traveling helps me challenge the status quo, but what’s the use of challenging the status quo if nothing changes from it?

-In the midst of launching Unsettled last year, I moved from New York City to a town of less than 10,000 people that you’ve never heard of in North Carolina.
+In the midst of launching Unsettled in 2016, I moved from New York City to a town of less than 10,000 people that you’ve never heard of in North Carolina.
 Why?
 Because traveling slow has shown that it takes me time to build relationships.
 It takes time to discover one’s purpose and place in this world, and it’s in discovering this purpose that personally gives me a sense of meaning and fulfilment in life.
 I made this choice, because I discovered what works for me, and decided to fully pursue it.

 The next time you embark on a journey – whether it’s in your own backyard, or thousands of miles away, remember to not just to stop over, but to slow down.
 Remember that you have a choice.
 Forget what you should do, and listen intently to what you need to do.
 It might change far more than just how you travel.